Fourth Sunday of Lent (Year A)

 Reflect, today, upon your own level of faith and trust.
 And work to discern the actions of God in your life so that those actions produce greater faith.
 Cling to Him, believe He loves you, know that He holds the answer you need and seek Him in all things.
 He will never let you down.

-Lord, please increase my faith.
+My loving Lord, please increase my faith.
 Help me to see You acting in my life and to discover Your perfect love in all things.
 As I see You at work in my life, help me to know, with greater certainty, Your perfect love.
 Jesus, I trust in You.

 Paralyzed by Sin